tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 The results_proposal extension in the ClientHello message indicates the Verifier identities from which the client can relay Attestation Results.
-The client sends the Attestation Results in an `Attestation` handshake message after the `Certificate` message.
+The client sends the Attestation Results in an `Attestation` handshake message after the `CertificateVerify` message.

-The results_request extension in the ClientHello message indicates the Verifier identities from which the client expects the server to provide Attestation Results in an `Attestation` handshake message sent after the EncryptedExtensions.
+The results_request extension in the ClientHello message indicates the Verifier identities from which the client expects the server to provide Attestation Results in an `Attestation` handshake message sent after the CertificateVerify.

 The results_proposal and results_request extensions sent in the ClientHello each carry a list of supported Verifier identities, sorted by preference.
 When the